Susceptible-Infected Epidemics on Evolving Graphs: Introduction

-then $\tau_0(\mu,\alpha)$ is the largest solution in $[0,1)$ of $f_0(x)=0$.
-In Section 4, Ball and Britton compare the result just stated with Theorem 2 in \cite{YD1}.
-They show in their Figure 5 that in the case $\mu=2$ their predicted final size $\tau_0(2,1)$ lies below the one from \cite{YD1}, while simulation results agree with $\tau_0(2,1)$.
+Ball and Britton also made connections of their paper with our paper (as well as an earlier version of this paper) in \cite[Section 4]{BB}.
+In particular, they showed in their Figure 5 that in the case $\mu=2$ their predicted final size $\tau_0(2,1)$ agrees with simulation results well.